AdobeDocs/experience-manager-65.en/help/journey-headless/developer/path-to-first-experience.md

 To start your first AEM headless project you need to ensure you have a content model that will support the personalization and updates you want to make across all your channels.

-Separate from AEM, you also want to make sure you have a proper development environment set up if you are building a client-side application so you can test your client against API calls to AEM as a Cloud Service.
+Separate from AEM, you also want to make sure you have a proper development environment set up if you are building a client-side application so you can test your client against API calls to AEM.

 ### Defining Content Models and APIs {#defining-models}